google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

           updateTimeTracking();
         }
         videoCurrentTime.textContent = secondsToTimeCode(video.currentTime);
-        videoTimeTrack.style.width = `${video.currentTime * 100 / video.duration}%`;
+        videoProgressBar.style.width = `${video.currentTime * 100 / video.duration}%`;
       });
     }

-Note: I'm using `requestAnimationFrame` to make sure time tracking is updated only when needed and as efficiently as possible.
+Note: I use `requestAnimationFrame` to make sure time tracking is updated as efficiently as possible.

-When video ends, we'll simply change button state to "play" and show video controls for now as well.
-Note that we could also chose to load automatically the next video in the context of a playlist if user has enabled an "AutoPlay" feature.
+When video ends, we simply change button state to "play" and show video controls for now as well.
+Note that we could also choose to load automatically another video if user has enabled some kind of "AutoPlay" feature.

     video.addEventListener('ended', function() {
       playPauseButton.classList.toggle('paused', false);